vapvarun/canopyprd/Theme_Code_Standards_Audit_Report.md

 **What this means:** This is heavily obfuscated code that hides its true purpose.
 It could be a security backdoor or malicious code that compromises your website.

+**Technical Analysis:** The code uses base64 decoding (`atob()`) combined with character code manipulation and mathematical operations to hide its true functionality.
+The string "b15lKSYhengrYHow" when decoded and processed through the character manipulation algorithm reveals hidden instructions.
+This is a common technique used by malware to evade detection by security scanners.

 ### Example 2: Fatal Error - Broken PHP Code

 **File:** functions.php (Line 78-79)